jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [ ] Spaceman of Bohemia.
 Jaroslav Kalfar
 - [ ] War of the newts.
 Karel Capek
 - [ ] The Politics Industry.
 Katherine Gehl y Michael Porter
+- [ ] A Civic Technologist's Practice Guide.
+Cyd Harrell
+- [ ] West's Business Law: Text, Cases, Legal, Ethical, Regulatory, and International Environment.
+Kenneth W. Clarkson
+- [ ] "Business Law: Text and Cases" by Kenneth W. Clarkson, Roger LeRoy Miller, and Frank B. Cross
+- [ ] "International Business Transactions: A Problem-Oriented Coursebook" by Daniel C.K.
+Chow and Thomas J. Schoenbaum
+- [ ] Hack Your Bureaucracy: Get Things Done No Matter What Your Role on Any Team
+- [ ] The (Delicate) Art of Bureaucracy.
+Mark Schwartz
+- [ ] Capitalism Without Capital: The Rise of the Intangible Economy.
+Jonathan Haskel and Stian Westlake
+- [ ] The Design of Everyday Things.
+Donald Norman
+- [ ] The Invisible Computer.
+Donald Norman
+- [ ] Turn Signals Are The Facial Expressions Of Automobiles.
+Donald Norman
+- [ ] Persépolis.
+Marjane Satrapi
+- [ ] EXPLORER: Futuristic Vehicles for Uncharted Christian Grajewski

 Prehistoria de la Ciencia Ficción. de Laguna Libros